-- Saw Palmetto: One of the most popular natural remedies that are suggested for men with BPH would be Saw Palmetto extract.
+- Saw Palmetto: One of the most popular natural remedies for enlarged prostate would be Saw Palmetto extract.
 This medicine is made from the fruit that grows on a palm tree.
 There are chemicals in the plant that may reduce inflammation and also block the specific hormones that are linked to the condition.

 - Pygeum: Pygeum extract may also help to assist in improving the urinary tract symptoms.
 Specifically, an improvement in urine flow and bladder emptying may be experienced.